KILT (AM): History

-KIKK dropped its talk format on January 2, 2013, and became a sports radio station affiliated with CBS Sports Radio (now Infinity Sports Network as of April 2024).
+KIKK dropped its talk format on January 2, 2013, and became a sports radio station affiliated with CBS Sports Radio.
 The network's national programming complemented the locally focused sports format on sister station KILT.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
-The merger was approved on November 9, 2017, and was consummated on the 17th.
+The merger was approved on November 9, 2017, and was consummated on November 17.

 On June 21, 2021, KIKK flipped to sports gambling, branded as "The Bet Houston", with programming from the co-owned BetQL Network.
-Infinity Sports Network programming remains in certain timeslots.
+CBS Sports Radio programming remained in certain timeslots.

+On July 22, 2026, Audacy announced that sister station KILT would begin simulcasting on KKHH (95.7 FM), with the FM station returning to the KIKK-FM call sign.
+Following the change, KIKK and KILT swapped call signs in August 2026.

 Programming

-KIKK begins daily broadcasts at local sunrise (typical of daytime only AMs) but usually is on the air by 6 a.m.
+KILT begins daily broadcasts at local sunrise (typical of daytime-only AMs) but usually is on the air by 6 a.m.
 Central in most cases.
-The station carries the entire daytime lineup of the BetQL Network.
+The station carries the entire daytime lineup of the BetMGM Network.
 It signs off at sunset to protect WSM.
+It simulcasts 24/7 on 95.7 KIKK-FM-HD2.